michalkmet/xp-jaden-casing-strings/NOTES.md

 - ✅ UAT1.2: When I pass 'Ab', Then it should return 'Ab'
 - ✅ UAT1.3: When I pass 'hello', Then it should return 'Hello'
-- ✅ UAT1.4: When I pass 'hey, Then it should return 'Hey' Pomodoro 2:
+- ✅ UAT1.4: When I pass 'hey, Then it should return 'Hey'

+Pomodoro 2:
 - ✅ Refactor user stories
+- ✅ UAT2.1: When I pass 'a a', Then it should return 'A A'
+- ⚠ TODO UAT2.2: When I pass 'aa ab', Then it should return 'Aa Bb'
+- ⚠ TODO UAT2.3: When I pass 'hey dude', Then it should return 'Hey Dude'